dj-pearson/Roblox-Tycoon/RobloxIssues.md

    - Description: Various non-critical script errors
    - Impact: Minor functionality issues
    - Specific issues:
-     - DebugService errors
-     - LabelGUIRemovalCommand errors
-     - SafeRequire module errors
+     - `attempt to index nil with X` errors
+     - `attempt to modify a readonly table` in LabelGUIPrevention
+     - Infinite yield warnings
    - Priority: LOW

+9. **Debug and Console Output Issues**
+   - Description: Excessive debug output and warnings in console
+   - Impact: Console clutter, performance impact from logging
+   - Specific issues:
+     - Numerous diagnostic messages without actionable information
+     - Redundant warnings and errors from tests
+   - Priority: LOW

 ## Notes
 - The issues are prioritized based on their impact on core gameplay functionality
 - Critical issues should be addressed first as they directly affect player experience
 - Some issues may be interconnected and fixing one may resolve others
 - Regular testing should be done after each fix to ensure no new issues are introduced
+- The DataManager system appears to be the most critical point of failure, with cascading effects on other systems